 Set custom retention rules to keep data that matches specific conditions for a set time.
 Set a default retention rule when you need to keep all data for a service for all licensed accounts in your organization for a set time.
 Custom retention rules override default retention rules, even when the default retention rule has a longer retention period.

 - In Vault, click Retention.
 If Retention isn't listed, ask a Google Workspace administrator to give you Vault privileges ("Manage retention policies").

 - On the Default rules tab, click a service, such as Drive or Gmail .

 Choose how long to keep messages or files:

 - To retain data for a set time, select Retention period and enter the number of days, from 1 to 36,500.
 The retention period is calculated based on the following start times:

 - Gmail, Groups, and Chat messages—days from when the message was sent or received.

 - Drive—days from when the file was either created or last modified.

-Vault immediately starts the process of purging data that exceeds the retention coverage period as soon as you submit a new rule.
+Vault immediately allows services to purge data that exceeds the retention period when you submit a new rule.
 This can include data users expect to keep.
 Do not continue to the next step until you're sure the rule is configured correctly.

 - What happens after you set default retention rules: Unless a custom rule or hold applies, data is preserved according to the default retention rule.